Logo of Landscape Atlas

 Grading and Sloping

 This is the foundational step for most properties.
-Grading involves reshaping the soil to create a gentle, consistent slope-typically a drop of at least 6 inches over the first 10 feet-away from your home's foundation2 3.
+Grading involves reshaping the soil to create a gentle, consistent slope-typically a drop of at least 6 inches over the first 10 feet-away from your home's foundation.
 This direct approach ensures surface water flows away from structures, preventing seepage and pooling.
 Proper lot grading is often the first recommendation from local contractors when addressing new construction or major landscape renovations.

 French Drains

 A French drain is a subsurface solution for yards with persistent soggy spots or where surface grading isn't enough.
-It consists of a trench filled with gravel and a perforated pipe that collects groundwater and redirects it to a safer discharge point, like a street gutter or dry well4 5.
+It consists of a trench filled with gravel and a perforated pipe that collects groundwater and redirects it to a safer discharge point, like a street gutter or dry well.
 These systems are particularly useful at the base of slopes or in areas with high water tables, acting as a reliable channel for subsurface water.

 Rain Gardens and Dry Creek Beds